ntaiprogrammer/MollysGameSaveMule/README.md

 You'll see a message detailing which file (Steam or Xbox) has been chosen and why.

-You will have the choice to cancel if the choice doesn't seem right.
+You will be able to cancel if the choice doesn't seem right.

 Click *Yes* and your progress will be automatically transferred to the other platform!